 The remuneration committee is responsible for establishing and overseeing the group's remuneration policy, which promotes the achievement of strategic objectives and encourages individual performance at all levels within the group.

-Remuneration consists of base pay and short- and long-term incentives that are deemed to adequately remunerate executives while aligning executives with the requirements of shareholders.
-The remuneration policy and its implementation are put forward for separate non-binding advisory votes at the AGM.
-Shareholder approval is required for non-executive directors’ fees.
+Remuneration consists of base pay and short- and long-term incentives that are deemed to adequately remunerate executives while aligning executive performance with the requirements of shareholders.
+The remuneration policy and its implementation report are put forward for separate non-binding advisory votes at the AGM.
+At the AGM held on 7 March 2019, the remuneration policy and implementation report both received the requisite non-binding advisory votes to pass, at 80% and 90% respectively.
+The remuneration policy was updated after extensive engagement with shareholders and investors on areas of concern.